 - Vehicle is interpreted to mean any mode of transportation.
 All vehicles must be registered by the beginning of the third day of classes.
 Zone violations are issued beginning the first day of fee payment.
-Red and Green Zones are enforced year- round, including quarter breaks.
-Any person who has a vehicle permitted may use another unregistered vehicle for three consecutive days without incurring any parking or registration fees.
-No tickets are charged against the vehicle if the vehicle is parked in areas as authorized for the registered vehicle.
+Red and Green Zones are enforced year round, including quarter breaks.
+Vehicles being brought on the campus for periods of one to 14 days, but not in excess of 14 days, will be registered each time.
+This registration does not guarantee a place to park.
+Any person who has a registered vehicle that is disabled may use another vehicle for three consecutive days without incurring any parking or registration fees.
+No tickets are charged against the vehicle if the vehicle is parked in areas as authorized for the registered, disabled vehicle.
 Any citation received during this period is reported to the Vehicle Registration Office within 24 hours of the date of issue.
-After three days, the vehicle must be registered with a temporary (See requirements for Vehicle Registration below.)
+After three days, the vehicle must be registered with a temporary permit.
+(See requirements for Vehicle Registration below.)

 - Vehicles may be registered in the Vehicle Registration Office on the second floor of South Hall.

 - All vehicles registered with the State of Louisiana must comply with the Compulsory Insurance Law including carrying proof of insurance coverage.

 - If one parks a friend's or family member's permitted vehicle, the vehicle must be parked in the zone for which it is permitted.

 - Faculty, adjunct faculty, staff must purchase a Faculty/Staff permit in order to park on the Louisiana Tech campus in Ruston.
 Faculty/Staff may purchase more than one annual permit for multiple vehicles, after receiving the approval of the Traffic Office supervisor.